distributedstatemachine/lium-rs/crates/lium-cli/README.md

 ## Overview

-`lium-cli` is the primary command-line interface for the Lium GPU compute management system.
+`lium-cli` is the primary command-line interface for the Celium GPU compute management system.
 It provides a comprehensive set of commands for:

 - **Pod Management**: List, create, and manage compute pods
 - **Job Execution**: Submit and monitor compute jobs across clusters